Tom Kolesnik Talks About Podiatrists

 The forces on the feet from the ground below them to the body above them need to be fully addressed to get effective relief that is long lasting.

-That’s why podiatrists also work with health professionals such as physiotherapists, chiropractors, massage therapists, osteopaths, naturopaths, exercise physiologists and shoe stores for a holistic approach.
+That’s why podiatrists also work closely with other health professionals such as physiotherapists, chiropractors, massage therapists, osteopaths, exercise physiologists and shoe stores for a holistic approach.
 After all, feet play an important role in life!

 Read more in this blog about what podiatrists can do!